pothi/backup-wordpress/README.md

 ## Requirements in the server

 - wp-cli
-- aws-cli and/or gsutil (to take offline backups)
+- aws-cli and/or gsutil (optional, to take offline backups)
 - SSH access
 - mysqldump
 - zip, tar, or bzip
 - enough disk space to hold local backups
+- [gpg](https://www.gnupg.org/index.html) for encrypted backups (optional, but helps to comply with GDPR).

 ## What does each backup script do?